freesam77/toDoListApp/README.md

-# colorGame
+# To Do List App
-A simple color guessing game.
-There are 5 modes, ranging from the easiest to the hardest.
+A simple To Do List App made with JQuery.

 made with :
 - HTML
 - CSS
 - Bootstrap (Material Design)
-- Vanilla Javascript.
+- JQuery